 Beyond his roles in SWD and CEE at UI, he also currently serves as Director of the Environmental Policy Research Program at the UI Public Policy Center.
 He is also a core faculty member in the campus-wide Water Sustainability Initiative, a faculty affiliate of the UI Nanoscience and Nanotechnology Institute and the UI Environmental Health Sciences Research Center, and sits on the Advisory Board for the Iowa Energy Center.
 In 2014, David became the founding Editor-in-Chief of Environmental Science: Water Research & Technology.
 He also serves on the organizing committee for EmCon, a premier international conference on emerging contaminants in the environment.

-Michelle serves on the EPA’s Environmental Engineering Scientific Advisory Board and on the Scientific Advisory Board for DoD’s Strategic Environmental Research and Development Program (SERDP).
+Michelle has served on the EPA’s Environmental Engineering Scientific Advisory Board and the Scientific Advisory Board for DoD’s Strategic Environmental Research and Development Program (SERDP).

-Michelle lives in Iowa City with her husband, two daughters, and her puggle (Sugar).
-In her spare time, she enjoys reading, baking, walking Sugar, and hanging out with her family watching Avenger and X-men movies.
+Michelle lives in Iowa City with her husband (Craig), two daughters (Kelsey and Josephine), and two dogs (Sugar and Lilly).
+In her spare time, she enjoys training dogs, reading, listening to podcasts, and hanging out with her family watching Avenger and X-men movies.

 Blake comes to the College of Engineering after a background in startups and conservation.
 Blake received her Master’s degree in International Studies and focused her research on the different human drivers behind waste proliferation and marine debris presence.
 She conducted projects in several areas of this field – from conducting field research in quantifying and classifying the waste problem to identifying and critiquing systemic, institutional obstacles to improving the waste situation.
 Blake utilized her passion for water conservation and skills in web design and development to build mobile conservation and sustainability apps.
 With this experience and background, Blake now coordinates the Sustainable Water Development Program for IIHR – Hydroscience and Engineering.

-Dr. Eric Tate earned BS and MS degrees in environmental engineering and a PhD in geography from the University of South Carolina, which focused on modeling social vulnerability to hazards.
+Dr. Eric Tate earned BS and MS degrees in environmental engineering, and a PhD in geography from the University of South Carolina.
 He came to the University of Iowa in 2011 when he joined the Department of Geographical and Sustainability Sciences.
 Tate is also a member of the University of Iowa’s Water Sustainability Initiative.
-His research and teaching focus on environmental justice, water resources, hazards and society, contemporary environmental issues, sustainability indicators, transnational disasters, and global health.
+His research focuses on geospatial indicators and flood hazards, with particular emphasis on social vulnerability to floods.
+He teaches courses on environmental justice, water resources, natural hazards, and contemporary environmental issues.
+Tate is a member of the Hazards Specialty Group of the American Association of Geographers, and is currently serving on committee at the National Academies of Sciences for study titled “Urban Flooding in the United States.

 Dr. Craig Just has served the College of Engineering at the University of Iowa since 1993.
 He earned a masters degree in chemistry from the University of Northern Iowa in 1994 and a Ph.D. in environmental engineering and science from the University of Iowa in 2001.
 He is an assistant professor in the Department of Civil and Environmental Engineering and an assistant research engineer at IIHR – Hydroscience & Engineering.
 He is also the Coordinator of Sustainability Programs for the College of Engineering.